-In this often crazy environment, you need the experienced Schaumburg child custody attorneys at the Law Offices of Martin Delaney on your side.
+In this often crazy environment, you need the experienced Schaumburg child custody attorneys at the Delaney Heckman on your side.
 We do more than serve as a strong voice for you to ensure your legal and financial rights are protected.
 We also offer solid legal advice, so you can make the best possible choices for yourself and your family.

 Generally, initial child custody determinations are part of a divorce or a standalone paternity action.
 Illinois law presumes that children benefit from frequent and consistent contact with both parents.
 Obviously, this presumption does not apply in all situations.
 Furthermore, the established child custody determination factors are different in different situations.
 Some key factors include:

 - Child and Parental Preference: Legally, Cook County judges can accept the preference of a 10-year-old at face value and reject the preference of a 17-year-old.
 The law is that subjective.
 Additionally, some parents are fine with weekend visitation rights and nothing more.
 Some parents express preferences directly and others do so indirectly, through their prior parenting patterns.

 - Child’s Relationship with Each Parent: This factor is often more prevalent in subsequent modifications.
 Over time, children often gravitate toward one parent or the other.
 Sometimes these shifts are temporary and sometimes they are permanent.